HypeNeutron/Resume/README.md

-- 👋 Hi, I’m @RedNeutorn
+- 👋 Hi, I’m Surachet Sriwijitkorn
 - 👀 I’m interested in React.js
 - 💞️ I’m looking to collaborate on every one whose like start up business or Development stuff.
 - 📫 How to reach me Contect me on: surachat2014@gmail.com